Configuration

 # Where to store temporary files

-# If null, temporary snapshot are stored in: storage/snapshots_temp/
+# If null, temporary snapshots are stored in: storage/snapshots_temp/

 temp_path: null

-# If true - point's payload will not be stored in memory.
+# If true - the point's payload will not be stored in memory.

 # It will be read from the disk every time it is requested.